sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 (subject) claim.
 It is expected that the sub claim will remain pseudonymous in Use Cases where obtaining personal information is not needed.

-Support for a UserInfo Endpoint is important for maximum client implementation interoperability even if no additional user information is returned.
+Support for a UserInfo Endpoint is important for maximum Client implementation interoperability even if no additional user information is returned.
 Clients are not required to call the UserInfo Endpoint, but should not receive an error if they do.

-In an example transaction, the client sends a request to the UserInfo Endpoint like the following:
+In an example transaction, the Client sends a request to the UserInfo Endpoint like the following:

     GET /userinfo HTTP/1.1